deckhouse/virtualization/docs/USER_GUIDE.md

 | `VirtualMachineNonMigratable` | The VM can't be moved by live migration, and the reason is in the `message` field of the condition. | Read the `message` of the condition.
 If it's about the CPU, use the `Discovery`, `Model`, or `Features` types in the VM class |
 | `VirtualMachineDisksShouldBeMigrating` | The VM can be moved, and its local disks are moved along with it | — |

-Moving disks along with a VM is available only in the EE edition, so the `VirtualMachineDisksShouldBeMigrating` reason appears only there.
-In the CE edition, a VM with disks in storage available from one node gets the `VirtualMachineDisksNotMigratable` reason.
+Moving disks along with a VM is available in commercial DP editions, so the `VirtualMachineDisksShouldBeMigrating` reason appears only there.
+In DP Open, a VM with disks in storage available from one node gets the `VirtualMachineDisksNotMigratable` reason.

 #### Specifics of the Migratable condition